-When Wendy isn’t talking or writing, she enjoys playing just about any sport, with squash being her numero uno love.
+When Wendy isn’t talking or writing, she loves being outdoors on her growing collection of bikes.
 She also love to sneak in a good book or amble in the forest with her goofy dog.
-She is also a sucker for a good mystery or tear-jerker movie.
 Originally from Toronto, Wendy traded her urban lifestyle (but hasn’t quite adopted Island time yet!) and moved to the Comox Valley in 2004.
-She is blessed to have an uber bouncy, smiley, active, kind and creative 9 year old daughter.
+Wendy enjoys spending time with her daughter, Carly and partner, Geoff.

 Watch for the Signs